jephjohnson/cic/src/pages/how/index.md

 ---
 templateKey: how-page
-title: How our values
+title: How our valuesadfadfdf
 ---
 ### **Shade-grown coffee**

-**Coffee** is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
+**Coffee** is a small tree or shrub that grows in the forest understory in its wild form, and traditionadsfdsafsadfally was grown commercially under other trees that provided shade.
 The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.

 ### Single origin